shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 For a company that gives you something for "free", you are alway just a cost center.
 If they cannot profit from you, or even if they cannot profit enough, your data that you deem safe and sound in their vault lives on borrowed time.
-Sooner or later you will be shown the door unceremoniously and only if you are lucky will they let you collect your belongings through a convenient export tool.
+Sooner or later you will be shown the door unceremoniously, and only if you are lucky will they let you collect your belongings through a convenient export tool.

 Of course you are a little bit safer if you use a paid service.
 But examples like [Everpix][] show that there is no guarantee in paying for a service.
 Even thousands of paying users could not save the site.
-And the last statement by [app.net][], despite professing a guarantee to keep the site up "indefinitely" did not convey the jubilant air of a thriving project.
+And the last statement by [app.net][], despite professing a guarantee to keep the site up "indefinitely", did not convey the jubilant air of a thriving project.

 __Lesson to learn:__ Only if you have full control over where and how your data is